 Gers in tourist camps are made specifically for travelers.
-There have proper beds and a small wood-burning stove, and you’ll have access to hot showers and flush toilets.
+They have proper beds and a small wood-burning stove, and you’ll have access to hot showers and flush toilets.
 Tourist gers are sometimes more comfortable than the family gers, but they don’t come with the added bonus of a friendly local family.

 When you’re invited into a family ger, it’s important to respect the customs and culture, and sample everything offered to you.

 The best treks, the art of throat singing, and why travelers describe Mongolia as one big campground.